jvarsoke/ictk/README.md

    If you're looking for a super fast Java implementation of a chess model to use as a basis for a chess engine you need to look elsewhere.
 The design goal of this library has never been speed.
 If it were it would create a LOT fewer objects.
+Instead, the goal of ictk is to render chess in a natural object oriented way that is both easy to use and well documented.

-This library started out in 1997 as a proof of Object Oriented design concepts.
+   This library started out in 1997 as a proof of Object Oriented Design concepts.
 The chess pieces act as agents and generate their own moves after analysis of the board state.
 A move object is an implementation of a Command Pattern.
-And so on.  ictk turns the game of chess into an easily weildable Object Oriented model that fits with typical Java conventions.
+And so on.

    The Internet Chess Server (ICS/FICS) support converts the server's telent text into POJOs, implementing a MVC based EventListener model for client code to easily process.
 As Java is overly verbose, and the messages are relatively simplistic, the parsing is done in XML and converted to Java POJOs via XSTL.
 The approach may seem overly complex to you, but saves a lot of time.

    Finally, this is not a graphics library, it is a game modeling library.
 It provides for reading and writing standard game notations as well.

 ## FEATURES
 * Object oriented Chess game model (MVC based)